 Depending on the point of contact and the expected response, the customer can relate at various levels and in multiple forms for any brand.
 This is how CX and UX are placed at each level –

 1. Interaction level

 This is a person’s experience on a single device to perform a specific task.
-At this level, it is UX that will play a significant part.
+At this level, UX will play a significant part in the digital experience design.
 At the digital level, UX designers work at this level designing the interface for applications or websites.
 However, this will work not just for digital platforms but also for actual human-to-human interactions.
 For example, a customer receiving help on the phone or a person trying to get his claim his insurance.
 These are single points, small interactions, and are one aspect of the customer-brand relationship and the forte of User experience design agency.

 2. Journey level

 This is where we start understanding what a customer journey is.
 We are talking about an end-to-end process.
 One could have multiple channels of interaction.
 This is about delivering consistent messages at every level of interaction – the web, mobile applications, emails, online chatting, and phone calls.
 Cross-channel interactions are essential, as is a synchronized tone throughout all interactions.
 For customers to switch between channels with the same experience levels, strategic back-end technology integration needs to be integrated.
 This is, therefore, a mix of CX and UX aspects.